lab-24/northpole-shop/README.md

 ## Run the Backend

-Before running the Docker image for the first time, create an `.app.env` file.
+Before running the Docker image the first time, create an `.app.env` file.
 You can copy the contents of the `.app.env.template` file and configure the database settings accordingly.